piscopancer/anomaly-packer-docs/docs/index.md

 ## Terminal Commands

 Anomaly Packer provides some important terminal commands, like one for copying type declaration files into your project.
+More about terminal commands [here](usage/scripts.md#terminal-commands).

 ```sh
 bun run anomaly-packer add game src/types